-

 The amount of a good or service that producers are willing and able to sell at different prices over a specific period of time.

 An attempt to determine whether there are qualified sources capable of satisfying the specific requirements for supplies, services, or construction.
-May range from written or telephone contacts with knowledgeable experts regarding similar requirements, to consultation of technical or scientific journals, to solicitations for information or planning purposes only.
+May range from written or telephone contacts with knowledgeable experts regarding similar requirements, to consultation with technical or scientific journals, to solicitation for information or planning purposes only.

-A service contracting technique that refers to the use of public-private competitions to compare or benchmark in-house service delivery approaches and costs against the private sector.
-(Ferrell & Hirt, 2002)
+A service contracting technique that refers to the use of public-private competition to compare or benchmark inhouse service delivery approaches and costs against the private sector.
+(Ferrell and Hirt 2002)

-The price which a product, service, or property might be expected to bring if offered for sale in a fair market, i.e., a market that is not prone to fluctuations.
+The price that a product, service, or property might be expected to bring if offered for sale in a fair market (i.e., one that is not prone to fluctuations).

 A pricing strategy that sets the value of a product from the market perspective and is based on supply and demand.